-The Station continued to be the lead administrative partner for StateImpact Oklahoma through the Oklahoma Public Media Exchange (OPMX) journalism consortium, which is funded primarily through gifts, underwriting, and contributions from the partners.
+The Station continued to be the lead administrative partner and fiscal agent for StateImpact Oklahoma through the Oklahoma Public Media Exchange (OPMX) journalism consortium, which is funded primarily through gifts, underwriting, and contributions from the partners.
 The current partnership agreement extends the partnership through June 30, 2024.

-The Station is nearing completion of its studio modernization project, which has been funded primarily by a \$30,000 private grant from The Anne and Henry Zarrow Foundation, with conclusion of the project expected early in calendar year 2023.
+The Station is nearing completion of its studio modernization project, which has been funded primarily by a \$30,000 private grant from the Anne and Henry Zarrow Foundation, with conclusion of the project expected in calendar year 2024.
+This grant has been expended and finalized.
 The Station also received a \$15,000 private gift from the Farzaneh Family Foundation to be used, as needed, for the purpose of modernizing and upgrading the Station's studio facilities.
+This gift is expected to be used to complete other studio modernization needs in calendar year 2024.